pnp/blog/content/post/init-api-permissions-for-your-spfx-projects-without-deploying.md

 Now run your sample with `gulp serve` and display your webpart in your remote workbench (<https://contoso.sharepoint.com/_layouts/15/workbench.aspx>).
-Try to use the `PeoplePicker` component: you\'ll see that just by clicking on the search box, you\'ll get *We didn\'t find any matches*.
+Try to use the `PeoplePicker` component: you'll see that just by clicking on the search box, you'll get *We didn't find any matches*.
 {{< image alt="peoplepicker-ui-fail.png" src="images/blog/init-api-permissions-for-your-spfx-projects-without-deploying/peoplepicker-ui-fail.png" >}}

 Display your developer toolbox (F12) and go to the browser console, you should see the following error:
 {{< image alt="peoplepicker-console-fail.png" src="images/blog/init-api-permissions-for-your-spfx-projects-without-deploying/peoplepicker-console-fail.png" >}}
-As you can see, it\'s a 403 error, which is well-known when using Graph API endpoints that have not been allowed on the first place.
+As you can see, it's a 403 error, which is well-known when using Graph API endpoints that have not been allowed on the first place.